angelic-algorithms/bkln-ui-takehome/README.md

    - Use whatever tooling that will help you quickly stand up your project.

 6. **Time & Additional Features**
    - Please spend **about three hours** on this project.
-Please include your documentation the total time spent and an approximate breakdown of how you spent your time.
+Please include in your documentation the total time spent and an approximate breakdown of how you spent your time.
    - Within that time, feel free to add **any features or design improvements** you believe would be useful or interesting (e.g., user-friendly controls, styling, data filtering, search functionality, etc.).

 ---